Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: Introduction

-Some of the literature was restricted to a specific application~\cite{al2015application,fadlullah2017state,nguyen2008survey,buczak2016survey}, whilst others considered a single learning technique~\cite{usama2017unsupervised,yau2012reinforcement,alsheikh2016mobile,ota2017deep}.
+Some of the literature were restricted to a specific application~\cite{al2015application,fadlullah2017state,nguyen2008survey,buczak2016survey,Xie2019A,Pacheco2019Towards,Sun2019Application}, whilst others considered a single learning technique~\cite{usama2017unsupervised,yau2012reinforcement,alsheikh2016mobile,ota2017deep,Mao2018Deep,Chen2019Artificial}.
 To elaborate, Al-Rawi \textit{et al.}~\cite{al2015application} presented an overview of the features, methods and performance enhancement of learning-assisted routing schemes in the context of distributed wireless networks.
-Additionally, Fadlullah \textit{et al.}~\cite{fadlullah2017state} provided an overview of the state-of-the-art in learning aided network traffic control schemes as well as in deep learning aided intelligent routing strategies, while Nguyen \textit{et al.}~\cite{nguyen2008survey} focused their attention on the machine learning techniques conceived for Internet traffic classification.
-Machine learning and data mining assisted cyber intrusion detection were surveyed in~\cite{buczak2016survey}, including the complexity comparison of each algorithm and a set of recommendations concerning the best methods applied to different cyber intrusion detection problems.
-As for exploring learning techniques, Usama \textit{et al.}~\cite{usama2017unsupervised} provided an overview of the recent advances of unsupervised learning in the context of networking, such as traffic classification, anomaly detection, network optimization, etc. Yau \textit{et al.}~\cite{yau2012reinforcement} investigated the employment of reinforcement learning invoked for achieving context awareness and intelligence in a variety of wireless network applications such as data routing, resource allocation and dynamic channel selection.
-The authors of~\cite{alsheikh2016mobile} and~\cite{ota2017deep} focused their attention on the benefit of deep learning in wireless multimedia network applications, including ambient sensing, cyber-security, resource optimization, etc. The main contributions of the existing machine learning aided wireless networks survey and tutorial papers are contrasted in Fig.~\ref{timeline} to this survey.
+Additionally, Fadlullah \textit{et al.}~\cite{fadlullah2017state} provided an overview of the state-of-the-art in learning aided network traffic control schemes as well as in deep learning aided intelligent routing strategies, while Nguyen \textit{et al.}~\cite{nguyen2008survey} focused their attention on the ML techniques conceived for Internet traffic classification.
+ML and data mining assisted cyber intrusion detection were surveyed in~\cite{buczak2016survey}, including the complexity comparison of each algorithm and a set of recommendations concerning the best methods applied to different cyber intrusion detection problems.
+Moreover, ML techniques applied to software defined networking (SDN) were investigated in~\cite{Xie2019A}, from the perspective of traffic classification, routing optimization, resource management, etc. Pacheco \textit{et al.}~\cite{Pacheco2019Towards} surveyed the ML techniques based on several steps to achieve traffic classification.
+Sun \textit{et al.}~\cite{Sun2019Application} focused on the the recent advances of ML techniques in the MAC layer, network layer, and application layer.